 The following tables and figures were constructed using the July 2017 base load forecasts to provide indicative procurement values for the 2018-2019 delivery year.
-139 The actual target procurement volumes used for the Spring and Fall 2018 procurements will be calculated using the March 2018 and the July 2018 updated load forecasts respectively.
-The IPA recommends that each utility submit forecast updates that reflect the most accurate and up-to-date information and modeling available at the time.
+138 The actual target procurement volumes used for the Spring and Fall 2018 procurements will be calculated using the March 2018 and the July 2018 updated load forecasts respectively.
+139 The anticipated procurement volumes are rounded up or down to the nearest 25 MW block.
+140 The IPA recommends that each utility submit forecast updates that reflect the most accurate and upto-date information and modeling available at the time.
 In updating the load forecasts, the utilities may incorporate refinements to their forecasts including but not limited to changes to variables' values (such as switching) and reasonable enhancements to econometric models, provided that any such refinements are properly disclosed and subject to the review and consensus of the IPA, ICC Staff, the Procurement Monitor, and the applicable utility.